UT Tyler Web Publishing Standards

 Template Requirements and Guidelines

 - The template-based navigation system is to be used by all sites within the CMS.
-Creation of a complete, separate navigation system is not permitted (such as adding a separate header or footer navigation to pages within a site or editing the navigation layout).
 Through consistent placement of navigation and page structure, users will become familiar with the university’s Web pages, increasing ease of use.

 - All (X)HTML code must pass validation (error pass required, not warning pass) at http://validator.w3.org/.